saveourtool/diktat/info/guide/guide-chapter-6.md

 <!-- =============================================================================== -->
 ### <a name="c6.2"></a> 6.3 Interfaces
-`Interface`s in Kotlin can contain declarations of abstract methods, as well as method implementations.
+An `Interface` in Kotlin can contain declarations of abstract methods, as well as method implementations.
 What makes them different from abstract classes is that interfaces cannot store state.
 They can have properties, but these need to be abstract or to provide accessor implementations.

 Kotlin's interfaces can define attributes and functions.
-In Kotlin and Java, the interface is the main presentation means of application programming interface (API) design, and should take precedence over the use of (abstract) classes.
+In Kotlin and Java, the interface is the main presentation means of application programming interface (API) design and should take precedence over the use of (abstract) classes.

 <!-- =============================================================================== -->
 ### <a name="c6.4"></a> 6.4 Objects
 ### <a name="s6.4.1"></a> Rule 6.4.1: Avoid using utility classes/objects, use extensions instead.
-As described in [6.2 Extension functions](#c6.2) - extension functions - is a very powerful mechanism.
-So instead of using utility classes/objects, use it instead.
+As described in [6.2 Extension functions](#c6.2), extension functions are a powerful.
+Instead of using utility classes/objects, use it extention functions.
-This allows you to remove the unnecessary complexity and wrapping class/object and to use top-level functions instead.
+This allows you to avoid unnecessary complexity and class/object wrapping and use top-level functions instead.

 **Invalid example**:
 ```kotlin